Oppfields/GIGABYTE-Z590-AORUS-PRO-AX-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/README.md

 * DVMT Total Gfx Mem (256M)
 * Onboard LAN Controller (Disabled)
 	* **Fails to boot macOS if Enabled**
+	* Intel(R) Ethernet Controller (This sub-menu provides information on LAN configuration and related configuration options.)
+Change settings in BIOS or macOS to manually specify the connection to be 1000 BaseT.
+It has been reported that the 2.5 Gbps speeds could cause issues with slower switches ([ref](https://www.tonymacx86.com/threads/success-big-sur-11-2-3-gigabyte-z590-aorus-elite-ax-rev-1-0-intel-core-i7-10700k-intel-uhd-630-msi-rx-580-8gb.311880/)).
 * Above 4G Decoding (Disabled)
 	* Re-Size BAR Support (Disabled, set when Enabled)
 		* config.plist ResizeAppleGpuBars = -1